TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

 2.1.2 Laser General
 -------------------
  Balances and Fixes:
- - No Mortar infantry for Laser General
+ - [NOTRELEVANT] No Mortar infantry for Laser General
- - Laser General Avenger build cost increased from 1500 to 1600
+ - [NOTRELEVANT] Laser General Avenger build cost increased from 1500 to 1600
- - No more Aurora and Tomahawk for Laser General
+ - [NOTRELEVANT] No more Aurora and Tomahawk for Laser General

  LASER CRUSADER:
- - Laser Crusaders no longer drain powers
+ - [NOTRELEVANT] Laser Crusaders no longer drain powers
- - Laser Crusaders no longer disabled when low powered
+ - [NOTRELEVANT] Laser Crusaders no longer disabled when low powered
- - Fixed the shadow bug and UV Mapping errors on Laser Crusader model
+ - [IMPROVEMENT] Fixed the shadow bug and UV Mapping errors on Laser Crusader model

  LASER TURRET:
- - Rebalanced Laser Turret weapon:
+ - [NOTRELEVANT] Rebalanced Laser Turret weapon:
    > No more multiple laser shots (reduced weapon clip size from 4 to 1)
    > Weapon damage (from one weapon clip) reduced from 120 to 130
    > Reload time reduced from 2750 to 2000
- - Laser Turret hotkey changed from 'T' to 'M'
+ - [NOTRELEVANT] Laser Turret hotkey changed from 'T' to 'M'
- - Laser Turret now have proper model on snow conditions.
+ - [IMPROVEMENT] Laser Turret now have proper model on snow conditions.

  New Stuff:
- - Laser Ranger
+ - [NOTRELEVANT] Laser Ranger
      Replaces Ranger.
 Their assault rifle replaced with a light laser gun.
- - Laser Paladin
+ - [NOTRELEVANT] Laser Paladin
      Replaces Paladin Tank.
 Fires a stream of laser beam.
 Equipped with Point Defense Laser.
 Have ability to fire one blast charged attack.
 Charged attack have pre-attack delay, but do more damage and have greater AoE.
- - Laser Comanche
+ - [NOTRELEVANT] Laser Comanche
      Replaces Comanche.
 Armed with a machine gun and two laser turrets.
 Even no longer have Rocket Pods or similar upgrade, the laser weapon sightly more effective compared to the normal Comanche.
 Has Laser Charge ability instead Rocket Pods which is unlocked after the Laser Capacitors upgrade.
- - Laser Nighthawk
+ - [NOTRELEVANT] Laser Nighthawk
      Replaces Nighthawk.
 Attacks with a series of laser beams instead missiles.
 Upgrades into charged shot blast that can clear garrisons with the Bunker Busters upgrade.
- - Advanced Cold Fusion Reactor
+ - [NOTRELEVANT] Advanced Cold Fusion Reactor
      This CFR with purple rods is still same with the old Laser General CFR that provides more powers, just to make it easier to identify from the normal CFR (CFR = Cold Fusion Reactor)
- - Humvee Laser Gun upgrade
+ - [NOTRELEVANT] Humvee Laser Gun upgrade
      Arms Laser General Humvees with a laser turret that can attack ground and air units.
 Replaces TOW Missile upgrade.
      Note that purchasing this upgrade will NOT upgrade the other subfaction Humvees with TOW upgrade.
- - Sentry Drone Laser Turret upgrade
-     Arms Laser General Sentry Drones with a laser turret instead machinegun.
+ - [NOTRELEVANT] Sentry Drone Laser Turret upgrade Arms Laser General Sentry Drones with a laser turret instead machinegun.
 Replaces Sentry Drone Gun upgrade.
      Note that purchasing this upgrade will NOT upgrade the other subfaction Sentry Drones with machineguns.
- - Laser Capacitors upgrade
+ - [NOTRELEVANT] Laser Capacitors upgrade
      This upgrade replaces several units weapon with laser weapons.
 Purchased at Strategy Center.
 Effects:
       > Col. Burton : Replace the chain gun with highly concentrated laser turret
       > Battle Drone : Replace the machine gun with a light laser turret